What Changed In V2

 The Graph Integration

 BERT frontend supports hybrid reads: direct on-chain RPC plus indexed reads from The Graph.
-Set NEXT_PUBLIC_SUBGRAPH_URL to enable indexed queries for rounds, ideas, and votes pages.
+In V2, indexed coverage matters more because the protocol now emits a broader execution trail than simple ideas and votes.
+Set NEXT_PUBLIC_SUBGRAPH_URL to enable indexed queries for rounds, ideas, reviews, milestone activity, and payout-related history.

-Production recommendation: keep subgraph start blocks close to deployment blocks, monitor indexing status in Studio, and keep RPC fallback enabled for critical reads.
+Production recommendation: keep subgraph start blocks aligned with original proxy deployment blocks when using upgradeable contracts, monitor indexing status in Studio, and keep RPC fallback enabled for critical live reads.

 Wallet & RPC Alignment